harymitchell/udacityMovieTrailer/README.md

+Entertainment Center

+This app uses the OS browser to launch a simple web app that shows my favorite movies.

+In order to launch the application, you must have python installed on your computer.

 To launch app:
 	* run command: $ python entertainment_center.py